calebmsword/cpp-notes/value category.md

 C++ value catgories rival monads for the most poorly explained concept in software.
 I used to think it was an extremely difficult topic.
 After much work I realized the difficulty comes from a pathological desire from the C++ standards choose to choose the most misleading terminology at every turn.

-With this document, I will not promise to make C++ value categories simple, but I hope that by providing improved terminology whenever useful, I can at least make them comprehensible.
+With this document, I will not promise to make C++ value categories simple, but I hope that by providing improved terminology I can at least make them comprehensible.

 ## Introduction